cboone/photos-scripts/README.md

       3. Waits for me to "press any key", which I do after
          1. I import the photos into the local Lightroom catalog
          2. Mark them for syncing to the Lightroom cloud, via adding them to a synced collection
-         3. Update their process version to 5 (2019 / current)
       4. Opens the selected photos and their sidecars in Adobe Lightroom CC
-         1. Then I import the photos into the Lightroom Cloud (again), which replaces the Smart Previews generated by Lightroom Classic with the real RAF files
+         1. Then I import the photos into the Lightroom cloud (again), which replaces the Smart Previews generated by Lightroom Classic with the real RAF files
+      5. Waits for me to "press any key", which I do after I confirm the photos have been imported into Lightroom CC successfully
-      5. And, without waiting for me, then runs `move-reviewed-photos` which uses `exiftool` to
+      6. Then runs `move-reviewed-photos` which uses `exiftool` to
-         1. Move all remaining files (RAF and xmp) from `Ready to review/` to `YYYY/` (using the photo creation date)
+         1. Move all remaining files (RAF and xmp) from `Reviewing/` to `YYYY/` (using the photo creation date)
          2. Create a structured log of all reviewed (but not selected or rejected) photos in `Logs/YYYY/YYYYmmddTHHMMSS-reviewed.csv` (using today's date)

 ## Directories

-Overview of relevant directories, details in [../Notes/directories.md]():
+Overview of relevant directories, details in [../Notes/directories.md](https://github.com/cboone/photos-notes/blob/main/directories.md):

 - ~/Pictures/
   - Photographs/